RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.1_userprofile.md

 # Building a Microservice

-In the browser, navigate to the `Profile` section in the header.
+In the browser, navigate to the 'Profile' section in the header.
 If you lost the URL, you can retrieve it via:
 ```
 echo $GATEWAY_URL
 ```